emissary-ingress/emissary/reference/running.md

 * Set the `service_port` element in the ambassador Module to 8080 (cleartext) or 8443 (TLS).
 This is the port that Ambassador will use to listen to incoming traffic.
 Note that any port number above 1024 will work; Ambassador will use 8080/8443 as its defaults in the future.

-* Insure that incoming traffic to Ambassador is configured to route to the `service_port`.
+* Make sure that incoming traffic to Ambassador is configured to route to the `service_port`.
 If you're using the default Ambassador configuration, this means configuring the `targetPort` to point to the `service_port` above.

 * If you are using `redirect_cleartext_from`, change the value of this field to match the value you set in `service_port`.